PROVINCE OF BRITANNIA – AD 208

 To the frontier city of Lugvalio and Britannia’s wild west, where Justinus must confront Lydia’s notorious father, Marcus C. Firmus, in a court case more testing and terrifying than any known before.

-For Justinus or Lydia, Firmus or Tiro – this bitter courtroom battle will prove the trial of their lives.“
+For Justinus or Lydia, Firmus or Tiro – this bitter courtroom battle will prove the trial of their lives.

-‘WE ARE SLAVES TO THE LAW, THAT WE MIGHT BE FREE’
+WE ARE SLAVES TO THE LAW, THAT WE MIGHT BE FREE’

 https://www.lawgazette.co.uk/reviews/best-law-books-of-the-year-2021/5110557.article

-John Grisham meets Rosemary Sutcliff - meets Rumpole of the Bailey?
+"John Grisham meets Rosemary Sutcliff - meets Rumpole of the Bailey...?"

-‘ LAWYERS of LUGVALIO ‘
+‘ LAWYERS of LUGVALIO

-NOW Exclusively AVAILABLE ONLINE HERE:
+AVAILABLE online HERE:

-Want to pay by BACS instead?
-See'CONTACT US'page to ask You'd like a preview?
-Here's the prologue:The Ochre Fort, Limes of Antoninus Pius, edge of Caledonia: AD 161-2
+The Ochre Fort, Limes of Antoninus Pius, edge of Caledonia: AD 161-2

 The centurion Marcus Firmus stood alone on the slumping turf rampart of his Ochre Fort and looked out onto endless sheets of rain.
 The best defence they had these days would seem to be the weather.
 If ever the clouds parted and the sun came out for longer than a week, then he feared for their safety, knew the tribes would come down.
 Marooned by an emperor’s order on this fortified border to malign wilderness, he and his men were sworn to defend a civilisation too many days’ march away to rescue them, for all its promising that one day they’ll withdraw.